EllaMayPowell/subsurface/README.md

-The goal of subsurface is to create an easy interface to use python to livecode music
+The goal of subsurface is to create an easy interface to use python to live code music

+it runs on pyo